pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 GABARITO: CERTA

-Item.
 07. The text affirms that the police career offers a variety of activities.

-Item.
 07. O texto afirma que a carreira de policial oferece uma variedade de atividades.

 Policing is such a varied career path that you could find yourself doing all kinds of activities.